shafiaahmed/recipe-database-cli/readme.txt

 Database File Location:
-- The filename for the sqlite3 database is 'recipes.db' which is located in the 'Databse Folder'
+- The filename for the sqlite3 database is 'recipes.db' which is located in the 'Database Folder'

 Install Instructions: